Quick Overview

 - Online Riches University

 Mary Rogers is featured on the CFH sales page and Online Riches University, along with who knows how many others.
+So, my point is, the whole thing is fake and there is no substance to what is being recommended.
+The programs are fake and so are the characters.

 Final Thoughts